 Experts in Italy evaluated the available research to outline ten “golden rules” when using probiotics to improve health and treat medical conditions.

 The World Health Organization (WHO) defines probiotics as “live microorganisms which, when administered in adequate amounts, confer a health benefit to the host”.
 Probiotics are found in supplements and some foods such as yoghurts.
-The two most common bacteria used as probiotics are Lactobacillus and Bifidobacterium.
+The two most common bacteria found in these products are Lactobacillus and Bifidobacterium.
 The yeasts Saccharomyces boulardii and Saccharaomyces cerevisiae are also used.

 2. Be clear what cannot be considered a probiotic

 Some microbial components, non-living bacteria, and spores have also been suggested to offer health benefits.
 However, these cannot be considered as probiotics as they are not living and cannot develop colonies in the host gut to produce a long-term effect.
 They need to be given repeatedly to maintain any health benefits.

 3. Know the detailed “identikit” of bacterial strains

 Precise identification and tracking of individual microorganism strains is essential, as benefits are related to one particular strain and may not apply to other strains.
 New molecular biology and microbiology techniques allow a clear identification and characterization of microbial strains.
 Commercial products should be carefully evaluated before release to the market.
 Manufacturers should provide information about the number of colony forming units (CFUs), the recommended daily dose, a detailed identity of each probiotic strain in the product, and confirmation of the absence of any pathogenic factors which could cause illness.